ZIFODS/zifo-skills-tracker/README.md

-# Zifo Skills Update
+# Zifo Skills Tracker

-Zifo Skills Update is a full-stack application that allows users to create, read, update, and delete skills of Zifo employees.
+Zifo Skills Tracker is a full-stack application that allows users to create, read, update, and delete skills of Zifo employees.
 It is currently still in active development.

 ## Getting started